jamii/jamii.github.com/source/_posts/2016-11-06-notes-on-the-logic-of-failure-recognizing-and-avoiding-error-in-complex-situations.markdown

 __I didn't really like the structuring of the book.
 Can we categorize these problems more helpfully?__

 * __Setting goals.
 Recognizing implicit goals, tradeoffs between goals, opportunity costs.
 Prioritization.__
 * __Ability to build/understand models.
 Most people have no experience of modeling even simple dynamical systems.
-Concepts like rates of change, feedback loops, phase spaces etc need to be learned and practiced.__
+Concepts like rates of change, feedback loops, phase spaces etc need to be learned and practiced.
+Control trajectory, not position.__
 * __Tendency to build/update models.
 Failure to recognize complexity.
 Psychological obstacles to recognizing mistakes and reacting to them.
 Tendency towards bad explanations.__